caecilliusinhorto/tinyutils/docs/index.md

-hexcode|code|Returns a colour for a hexcode using colorhexa.com rocketlaunch| |Shows the next rocket launch using rocketlaunch.live calc | value | Evaluate a mathematical expression or convert between units
+hexcode|code|Returns a colour for a hexcode using colorhexa.com rocketlaunch| |Shows the next rocket launch using rocketlaunch.live calc | value | Evaluate a mathematical expression or convert between units reddit | subreddit | Fetch a random post from a subreddit of your choosing (no nsfw)

 \* \- *An admin is anyone with the BAN_MEMBERS permission*